chrvt/ID-NF/vector_data/README.md

 + Follow the instructions in the file [estimate_d/estimate_d.py](estimate_d/estimate_d.py)

 In case you have problems with setting up your data, do not hesitate to contact us.

+## Details for toy data

++ to train the toy examples of Table 1, we use the [Inflation-Deflation repository](https://github.com/chrvt/Inflation-Deflation).
+For convenience, we added the datasets into this repository.
+Use [vector_data/train_flow_toy.sh](vector_data/train_flow_toy.sh).
+Note, however, in the original paper we have used a non-equidistant sigma range as we did not have to re-train the models.
+In fact, we used sigmas = [0,1e-09, 5e-09, 1e-08, 5e-08, 1e-07, 5e-07,1e-06,5e-06,0.00001,0.00005,0.0001,0.0005,0.001,0.005,0.01,0.05,0.1,0.25,0.5,1.0,2.0, 3.0, 4.0,  6.0 , 8.0, 10.0].
+This should, however, not lead to different results.

++ for the lollipop and S(D/2) experiments, please use [vector_data/train_flow_lolipop.sh](vector_data/train_flow_lolipop.sh) and [vector_data/train_flow_sphere.sh](vector_data/train_flow_sphere.sh), respectively

+In case you have problems with reproducing our results, do not hesitate to contact us.